 Every ENERGY STAR® certified window, door and skylight is required to leave the factory with a removable label that shows:

-The Energy Rating (ER) for window products is a evaluative rating made by an authorized neutral organization.
+The Energy Rating (ER) for window products is an evaluative rating made by an authorised neutral organisation.
 All products are assessed using a strict common procedure.
 A window’s ER rating is a measure of its overall performance, based on the three factors below:

 Still confused?
 Give us a call, we’d love to help!